stepper1029/Reversi/README.md

 by two players, represented by black and white, where black always goes first.

 ### Controller:
-The controller is a listener for the Model and the View.
+The controller is a listener for the Model and the View, meaning it implements both the PlayerActions interface and the ModelFeatures interface (see more below).
 It takes notifications like turns and invalid moves from the model and sends them to players via the View.
 It also takes view interactions from the player in the form of mouse clicks and keyboard presses and sends them to the model.
 Each player has its own controller and the controller is ignorant to the type of player it belongs to, human or computer.

 ### View:
 The View has a ReversiView interface to promise functionality of the frame.
 This is implemented